joshcorr/SecretManagement.Hashicorp.Vault.KV/CONTRIBUTING.md

 If this is your first time contributing to an opensource project, welcome!
 Here are some helpful tips for your first PR.

 - Look for items marked as "good first issue" (these usually only require a few easy changes)
-- Comment on this issue to let us know you want to work on it.
+- Comment on this issue to let us know you want to work on it
 - Fork the module into your own repo
 - Create a feature branch off of the development branch Call it something like `fix-bad-example-issue43`
 - If you get stuck reach out for help
-- Once you have it the way you like it.
-Submit a PR against development.
+- Once you have it the way you like it Submit a PR against development

 ### Reporting a bug